Shresth6081/Ai-Finance-Manager/README.md

 ### 2. Backend Initialization
 Navigate to the backend folder:

-cd backend

 Configure your environment variables in your active terminal session.

-Run the Spring Boot application using Maven:
+Run the Spring Boot application

-./mvnw spring-boot:run
 The backend will start hosting endpoints at http://localhost:8085.

 ### 3. Frontend Initialization
 Navigate to the frontend folder:

-cd ../frontend

 Install the necessary node modules and dependencies: